raganwald/raganwald.github.com/_posts/2023-05-11-observations.md

 - I must not seek to reinvent myself, that reeks of avoiding responsibility for what I have done.
 - Redemption is not up to me

+# The Pursuit of Self-Actualization

+- Maslow's hierarchy is roughly correct, and thus pursuing self-actualization while the lower levels of motivation are unsound is premature: It becomes performative, a means of denying the reality of my unfulfillment.
+- I need not be socially-oriented, but I must live in harmony with those around me if I am to have my "belongining and love" motivation fulfilled.
+Without that, self-actualization is built upon rickety stilts.
+- I may live with regret and self-criticism for my life's chocies to date, but I must find self-esteem for who I am today if I am to seek self-actualization.
+Without that, self-actualization is but a tissue-paper façade over a collapsing house.

+> Art is not the reproduction of what we see, but the revealing of that which is invisible.

+—Paul Klee, as expressed in "BAUHAUS," by Valentina Grande and Sergio Varbella

+Perhaps software development is not the reproduction of what we imagine, but the revealing of what our imagination leads us towards?